-“There’s no incentive to finding out you’re HIV positive if you think there’s nothing you can do about it.
+“There’s no incentive to find out you’re HIV-positive if you think there’s nothing you can do about it.
 But if you’re on a path that shows you that it is a chronic manageable disease, that’s a totally different reason to get tested.
 And if you do the right things you can live a very long time.”

-“When I’m sitting with dinner guests and they ask me about what we do they are always surprised when I say: if you were a 35-year old man and contracted HIV today you could expect to live for ar other 35 years.”
+“When I’m sitting with dinner guests and they ask me about what we do, they are always surprised when I say: if you were a 35-year old man and contracted HIV today, you could expect to live for another 35 years.”

-In an effort to turn the tide in the war against AIDS, President Jacob Zuma launched an ambitious HIV counselling and testing (HCT) campaign early last year that aimed to test 15-million people between May 2010 and June 2011.
-Recent reports indicate that the campaign was largely successful, with 14,7-million being tested in just over a year.
+In an effort to turn the tide in the battle against HIV Former President Jacob Zuma launched an ambitious HIV counselling and testing (HCT) campaign during the early 2000s,that aimed to test 15-million people between May 2010 and June 2011.
+Reports indicate that the campaign was largely successful, with 14,7-million people being tested in just over a year.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of HIV.

 He says it is important for people living with HIV to realise that they may need to change from first-line therapy to second-line therapy, eventually leading to salvage therapy.